xueshanf/aws-cloudtrail-with-splunk/README.md

 ## Subscribe Simple Queue Service (SQS) to CloudTrail SNS topics

-The SQS named _accountname-cloudtrail_ is creased by create-cloudtrail script.
+The SQS named _accountNumber-cloudtrail_ is creased by create-cloudtrail script.
 It is easiest to use AWS's SQS service console to subscribe the queue to each SNS cloudtrail SNS topics because AWS service will generate proper policy for the queue to allow messages from the SNS topics.

 SQS is needed in Splunk AWS app configuration.
 Splunk AWS app runs at defined interval to retrieve messages from AWS SQS service.
 The message body contains the S3 bucket location for Cloudtrail reports.
 Splunk then calls S3 API to get Cloudtrail reports from the S3 bucket.